justarecipe/justarecipe.github.io/_posts/2019-05-06-bread-machine-homemade-pumpkin-bagels.md

 With your bagels shaped, heat the oven to 400 degrees and bring a pot of water and baking soda to boil.
 This boiling process gives the bagels their well-known shiny crust and chewy texture.
 Mmmm.
 You could substitute barley malt syrup for the baking soda, but I always have baking soda and I never have barley malt syrup.
 And the end result: still delicious.

 Drop bagels in the boiling water for 60 seconds and remove with a slotted spoon.
 Place the boiled bagels on a kitchen towel to absorb any water.
-Move the bagels to a parchment paper lined tray and bake for 15 minutes.
+Move the bagels to a greased parchment paper lined tray and bake for 15 minutes.

 Let cool on wire racks.
 Slice and top with cream cheese or maple cream.